 where remote participants could visually tour the project to validate progress as well as identify quality issues represented by deviations between the model and the reality capture.

-to facilitate both project team and owner discussions regarding project progress and potential impact of change orders during construction.
+platform to facilitate both project team and stakeholder discussions regarding design documentation, project progress and potential impact of change orders during construction.

 Walbridge used Reconstruct’s Visual Command Center™ to bring together site documentation, designs and the project schedule.
 Through one integrated platform, Walbridge overcame challenges by providing stakeholder access to Reconstruct, not only from the site location in Mexico, but from locations around the world.